Esri/arcgis-maps-sdk-kotlin-samples/display-map-from-mobile-map-package/README.md

 * MapView
 * MobileMapPackage

-## About the data

-This mobile map package shows points of interest within Yellowstone National Park.
-It is available for download [here on ArcGIS Online](https://arcgisruntime.maps.arcgis.com/home/item.html?id=e1f3a7254cb845b09450f54937c16061).

 ## Offline data

 The sample app will use the `sampleslib` to provision offline data automatically.
 Alternatively, load the offline data to the scoped storage of the sample app: